Wenhao-Jin/HydRA/README.md

  HydRA
  <img src="figs/HydRA_final.png">

+The pre-computed HydRA scores for most human proteins can be found in the supplementary Table S2 of the paper above.
+Also attached [here]().

 # Installation
-HydRa is tested to work under Python 3.8.
-Run the following code in your terminal window to install HydRa.
-It was recommended to build a new conda environment and do the HydRa installation to avoid messing up your current python environment.
+HydRA is tested to work under Python 3.8.
+Run the following code in your terminal window to install HydRA.
+It was recommended to build a new conda environment and do the HydRA installation to avoid messing up your current python environment.
 An installation tutorial for conda could be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ## For Linux user:
 ```
-## Create a conda environment for HydRa, and activate the environment
+## Create a conda environment for HydRA, and activate the environment
-conda create -n "HydRa" python=3.8.12 -y
+conda create -n "HydRA" python=3.8.12 -y
-conda activate HydRa
+conda activate HydRA

-## Install the dependency packages for HydRa
+## Install the dependency packages for HydRA
 pip3 install pandas numpy protobuf==3.20.3 networkx==2.6.3 scikit-learn==0.22.1 tensorflow==2.6.0 keras==2.6.0 matplotlib==3.4.3 setuptools Pygments packaging protein-bert

-## Install HydRa
+## Install HydRA
 pip3 install hydra-rbp --no-deps
 ## Alternative command: python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps --upgrade hydra-rbp
 ```